-Writing doesn’t come naturally for many developers, writing code, of course, does.
-A very different form of writing, you may add.
-I absolutely 100% agree.
-But – that doesn’t mean that you can’t or shouldn’t write, especially blog posts.
-On the contrary.
+Writing doesn’t come naturally for many developers, unless it’s writing code of course.
+Blogging is a very different form of writing, you might think – I absolutely 100% agree.
+However you should still absolutely give it a go.
 Writing and publishing regular blog posts can do wonders for your career as a developer and for your business.
 Here’s why blogging for developers can really help you out.

 Learning by teaching

-If you’re only starting out, you might think that you don’t have that much to contribute to the world of software development.
+If you’re only just starting out, you might think that you don’t have that much to contribute to the world of software development.
 You’re only a newbie yourself and you’re learning.
-Stop right there.
-Chances are there are other developers who are even greener than you or haven’t learned your particular coding language at all.
+Stop right there!
+Chances are there are other developers who are even greener than you, or that haven’t learned your particular coding language at all.
 Explain your journey to them.
-Tell people what obstacles you’re coming up against and what you’re doing about that.
-Let them in on your learning.
+Tell people what obstacles you’re coming up against and how you are addressing them.
+Share what you are learning.

-The bonus: by writing about your craft, by explaining what you’re doing to others you’re learning more about the subject yourself.
-By teaching your skills you deepen them at the same time.
+The bonus: by writing about your craft and by explaining what you’re doing to others, you’re learning more about the subject yourself.
+By teaching your skills, you will deepen them at the same time.

-Your posts will not only get found by potential clients (or employers) but also by other software developers who are on a similar journey.
+Your posts will not only get found by potential clients (or employers), but also by other software developers who are on a similar journey.
 Chances are, they will start to comment on your posts, asking questions and offering solutions.
-By engaging with them you can start to build relationships.
+By engaging with them, you can start to build relationships.
 You never know where that might lead.
-Partnerships and co-operations have started this way.
-You might be invited to work together on a larger project, you never know.
+Many partnerships and collaborative projects have started this way.
+You might be invited to work together with them on a larger project, you never know.

 Show off your developing skills

-You might be particularly good at a particular niche coding technique.
+You might be particularly good at a specific niche coding technique.
 Talk about it.
 This might be exactly what a potential client, employer or business partner is looking for.
 People won’t know what you can do until you tell them.
-Through blogging you’re effectively marketing yourself as a software developer.
+Through blogging, you are effectively marketing yourself as a software developer.

-There are a few rules that are worth following when you’re starting a blog.
+There are a few rules that are worth following when you are starting a blog:

 - Stick to your topic

-The important thing for a blog is that it’s themed.
+It is important to give your posts a theme.
 What do you want to be known for?
 Are you a Java expert?
 Then that’s your topic.
 Stick to it.
-Especially at the beginning when you’re trying to make a name for yourself.
+Especially at the beginning when you are trying to make a name for yourself.

 Think laterally about what you can include that’s related to your topic.
-This could be industry news, interviews with other experts, hints and tips, how-to posts, tutorials, trouble shooting tips, link roundups, resources and tools, pros and cons posts, etc. You’re not likely to run out easily once you get your head around it.
+This could be industry news, interviews with other experts, hints and tips, how-to posts, tutorials, trouble shooting tips, link roundups, resources and tools, pros and cons posts, etc. Once you get your head round this, you’re not likely to run out of material easily.